Stroke: How to Prevent It

 Where to find more information

-- You or a loved one has any symptoms of a stroke.
-"BE FAST" is an easy way to remember the main warning signs of a stroke:
+"BE FAST" is an easy way to remember the main warning signs:

 B - Balance.
-Signs are dizziness, sudden trouble walking, or loss of balance.
+Feeling dizzy, sudden trouble walking, or loss of balance.

 E - Eyes.
-Signs are trouble seeing or a sudden change in vision.
+Trouble seeing or a change in how you see.

 F - Face.
-Signs are sudden weakness or numbness of the face, or the face or eyelid drooping on one side.
+Sudden weakness or feeling numb in the face.
+The face or eyelid may droop on one side.

 A - Arms.
-Signs are weakness or numbness in an arm.
-This happens suddenly and usually on one side of the body.
+Weakness or loss of feeling in an arm.
+This happens fast and often only on one side.

 S - Speech.
-Signs are sudden trouble speaking, slurred speech, or trouble understanding what people say.
+Sudden trouble speaking, slurred speech, or trouble understanding what people say.

 T - Time.
-Time to call emergency services.
+Time to call 911.
 Write down what time symptoms started.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.